How To Prepare Yourself For Test Case Writing [Productivity Tips]

 iii) Review by others for completeness, test coverage, traceability and whether the test case is testable or not.

-Note: Keep in mind, even for automated testing, test cases should be clearly written and reviewed at least once, completely covering the functional flow of the application under test.
+Note: Keep in mind that even for automated testing, test cases should be clearly written and reviewed at least once, completely covering the functional flow of the application under test.
 Any automation testing tool can record and execute test cases successfully only when the manual test cases are clearly defined and written.

 Quality Metrics

-=> Important Software Test Metrics and Measurements and Live Project Bug Tracking, Test Metrics, and Test Sign off process.
+=> Important Software Test Metrics and Measurements, Live Project Bug Tracking, Test Metrics, and Test Sign off process.

 1) Average Testing Efficiency

-• Bugs per man-months of the testing effort.
+• Bugs per man – months of the testing effort.

-• Calculated as Average(Total bugs during testing effort in man-months).
+• Calculated as Average (Total bugs during testing effort in man-months).

 • To be calculated after every internal release as well as after test completion.